Prabhabati Dasgupta: Retirement

-Sometime around 1933, Dasgupta permanently withdrew from politics.
+The BJWA depended heavily on private financial support to sustain its operations.
+I. B. Sen initially financed the association; after his death, Bakar Ali Mirza contributed from his own resources, but these funds were soon exhausted, making it increasingly difficult for Dasgupta to maintain the organization.
+The resulting financial crisis contributed to her eventual withdrawal from active labour politics.

 Personal life

-Dasgupta married Bakar Ali Mirza, a fellow trade-Unionist and then-general Secretary of the Bengal Jute Workers Association.
+Dasgupta married Bakar Ali Mirza, a fellow trade-unionist and then-general Secretary of the Bengal Jute Workers Association.
 Little is known about their married life; they did not have children.
-Swapan Dasgupta—a leading intellectual of the Hindu Right in India—is her great-nephew.
+She died in January 1976.
+Swapan Dasgupta, a leading intellectual of the Hindu Right in India, and Krishnendu Dasgupta, corporate professional, are her great-nephews.

 Legacy

-Sarkar notes Dasgupta to have belonged to a generation of avant-garde women—from privileged backgrounds—in inter-War Calcutta who defied (Note: Such a defiance drew both sympathy—from the Nationalists who, for example, were horrified at a young educated lady working for social upliftment being arrested by the Police—and ire—from the conservative press who took umbrage at a Baidya woman intermingling with the untouchables (Note: Sarkar notes that manual scavengers were at the bottom of the caste hierarchy in contemporary Calcutta; the "very sight of them polluted and produced acute physical revulsion" in upper-caste men and women.)—in the contemporary society.) the social norms of the time as much out of a personal desire to revolt as due to a commitment to leftist political ideology even if not espousing a definite political affiliation.
+Sarkar notes Dasgupta to have belonged to a generation of avant-garde women—from privileged backgrounds—in inter-War Calcutta who defied (Note: Such a defiance drew both sympathy—from the Nationalists who, for example, were horrified at a young educated lady working for social upliftment being arrested by the Police—and ire—from the conservative press who took umbrage at a Baidya woman intermingling with the untouchables—in contemporary society.) the social norms of the time as much out of a personal desire to revolt as due to a commitment to leftist political ideology even if not espousing a definite political affiliation.
 Samita Sen notes her to be one of the very few women who took part in the trade unionist movement in colonial Bengal.

-Recollecting her life in 1968, Dasgupta however rejected having engaged in any "trade union movement" ever and claimed to have acted merely out of humanist instincts; the mills and its localities were like her zamindari (fiefdom), and she had supposedly banned communists from even entering the areas.
+Recollecting her career in 1968, Dasgupta however rejected participating in any “trade union movement” and claimed to have acted merely out of humanist instincts.
+She rejected the trade unionist model of collecting subscriptions from workers and harbored suspicions about the union leaders enriching themselves from workers' contributions.
+Reflecting her paternalistic and apolitical approach to labour organization, she even referred to the mills and their surrounding localities as her “zamindari” (fiefdom) where she used local strongmen to exclude communist and Congress organizers.